EricssonResearch/EST-OSCORE/draft-selander-ace-coap-est-oscore.md

-## EST-CoAPs operational differences {#operational}
+## EST-coaps operational differences {#operational}

-This specification builds on EST-CoAPs {{I-D.ietf-ace-coap-est}} but transport layer security provided by DTLS is replaced, or complemented, by protection of the application layer data.
-This specification deviates from EST-CoAPs in the following respects:
+This specification builds on EST-coaps {{I-D.ietf-ace-coap-est}} but transport layer security provided by DTLS is replaced, or complemented, by protection of the application layer data.
+This specification deviates from EST-coaps in the following respects:

 * The DTLS record layer is replaced, or complemented, with OSCORE.
 * The DTLS handshake is replaced, or complemented, with an alternative key establishment, for example:
    * A key exchange protocol, such as EDHOC {{I-D.selander-ace-cose-ecdhe}}.
-The use of a key exchange protocol completes the analogy with EST-CoAPs, and provides perfect forward secrecy (PFS) of the keys used to protect the EST messages.
+The use of a key exchange protocol completes the analogy with EST-coaps, and provides perfect forward secrecy (PFS) of the keys used to protect the EST messages.
 However, PFS is not necessary for the enrollment procedure and adds significant overhead in terms of message size and round trips.
    * Trusted third party (TTP) based provisioning, such as the OSCORE profile of ACE {{I-D.ietf-ace-oscore-profile}}.
 This assumes existing security associations between the client and the TTP, and between the server and the TTP, and reduces the message size and round trips compared to a key exchange protocol.
    * Pre-shared keys (PSK).
 Although one reason for using a PKI is to avoid managing PSK, applying OSCORE directly with PSK specifically during deployment gives a one round-trip enrollment protocol with low message overhead, thereby further reducing the network load and time for commissioning.
 * EST payloads protected by OSCORE can be proxied between constrained networks supporting CoAP/CoAPs and non-constrained networks supporting HTTP/HTTPs with a CoAP-HTTP proxy protection without any security processing in the proxy.